TandoorRecipes/recipes/README.md

 - :shopping_cart: Generate **shopping** lists from recipes
 - :calendar: Create a **Plan** on what to eat when
 - :family: **Share** recipes with friends and comment on them to suggest or remember changes you made
+- :us: automatically convert decimal units to **fractions** for those who like this
 - :whale: Easy setup with **Docker**
 - :art: Customize your interface with **themes**
 - :envelope: Export and import recipes from other users
+- :earth_africa: localized in many languages thanks to the awesome community
 - :heavy_plus_sign: Many more like recipe scaling, image compression, cookbooks, printing views, ...

 This application is meant for people with a collection of recipes they want to share with family and friends or simply store them in a nicely organized way.
 A basic permission system exists but this application is not meant to be run as a public page.
 Some Documentation can be found [here](https://github.com/vabene1111/recipes/wiki)

+While this application has been around for a while and is actively used by many (including myself) it is still considered **beta** software that has a lot of rough edges and unpolished parts.

 ## Installation

 The docker image (`vabene1111/recipes`) simply exposes the application on port `8080`.
 You may choose any preferred installation method, the following are just examples to make it easier.

+> I will try to support issues with any kind of installation but since I run the docker setup I can only offer
+> limited help for other methods.

-### Docker-Compose
+### Docker-Compose [Recommended]

 1. Choose one of the included configurations [here](docs/docker).
 2. Download the environment (config) file template and fill it out `wget https://raw.githubusercontent.com/vabene1111/recipes/develop/.env.template -O .env`
 3. Start the container `docker-compose up -d`
 4. Open the page to create the first user.
-Alternatively use `docker-compose exec web_recipes createsuperuser`

 ### Manual

 **Python >= 3.8** is required to run this!

-Refer to [manual install](docs/manual_install) for detailled instructions.
+Refer to [manual install](docs/manual_install) for detailed instructions.

+### Kubernetes

+You can find a basic kubernetes setup [here](docs/k8s/).
+Please see the README in the folder for more detail.

 ## Updating